-Poplarville safe room remains - Picayune Item
+Poplarville safe room remains open - Picayune Item

-Poplarville safe room remains
+Poplarville safe room remains open

 The Poplarville community safe room will remain open, while the Picayune community safe room was closed at 8 a.m.
 Tuesday morning.

-There is one person in the Poplarville shelter, said Emergency Management Director Danny Manley, and the Picayune safe room was closed because noone was using the shelter.
+There is one person in the Poplarville shelter, said Emergency Management Director Danny Manley, and the Picayune safe room was closed because no one was using the shelter.
 The county has experienced no power outages and very little rain so far as a result of Hurricane Sally.
 Manley said he is hoping the storm continues to trend east.

 The Poplarville safe room will remain open and staffed by the American Red Cross and Mississippi State Department of Health for the duration of the weather event.